Loading…

 How Advagraf Capsule Works?

-Advagraf Capsule works by inhibiting the activity of a protein called calcineurin.
+Advagraf 0.5 mg works by inhibiting the activity of a protein called calcineurin.
 Calcineurin is involved in activating T cells, a type of white blood cell that plays a key role in the immune response.
 By inhibiting calcineurin, Advagraf 0.5 mg Capsule suppresses the activation of T cells, which in turn helps to prevent the rejection of transplanted organs.

 Safety Advices Advagraf Capsule